vinky-wang/HMM-notes/docs/08-earthquake-example.md

 # Major Earthquake Analysis {#eq}

-We apply the concepts in the earlier chapters to the series of annual counts of major earthquakes (i.e. magnitude 7 and above) dataset from the textbook.
+We apply the concepts in the previous chapters to the series of annual counts of major earthquakes (i.e. magnitude 7 and above) from the textbook.

 The data can be read into **R**